Convex-Dev/payment-pointers/README.md

 additional services, everything happens in one query without changing environments, which is bound to be much faster.

 This significant gain in performance allows imagining arbitrarily complex chains of royalties.
-It promotes fair revenue sharing where monetized content can redirect part of revenue to other monetized content it is built on (eg. `news platform members` -> `news article author` -> `photographer's picture`).
+It promotes fair revenue sharing where monetized content can redirect part of its revenue to other related monetized content that it may have built on in some way (e.g. `news platform members` -> `news article author` -> `photographer's picture`).
-Naturally, this is an optimization users may choose to leverage or not, keeping the freedom of choosing any other redirection method.
+Naturally, this is an optimization that users may choose to leverage or not, keeping the freedom of choosing any other redirection method.

 ## Privacy and transparency